In Depth (which means it gets a little long and very twisted around the original premise)

 - James May (born 1963)

-While the legend of human-ish beings who cheat death by using or consuming the blood of the living may be solidly from the realm of myth, those who believed that blood could prevent their aging and eventual death did, and apparently Do, exist.
+While the legend of human-ish beings who cheat death by using or consuming the blood of the living may solidly reside in the realm of myth, those who believed that blood could prevent their aging and eventual death did, and apparently Do, exist.

 (Hold it right there: We are NOT talking about those in the current era who have been diagnosed with a known mental illness such as Renfield Syndrome where the sufferer believes themselves to be a Vampire, while there is no physical need for such a diet.
 At least we're not right now.)